evilstreak/markdown-js/README.markdown

 document before rendering it to HTML which you could do by recursing through the HTML tree looking for `a` nodes.

+## Building and Testing markdown-js

+We use [Grunt](http://gruntjs.com/) to build and run markdown-js's tests.
+Make sure you run `npm install` to install the developer dependencies for the project, then you can:

+    $ grunt test

+To run our test suite.
+If you'd like to build markdown-js, you can run:

+    $ grunt all

+This command will run all the tests, then output a concatenated markdown.js and markdown.min.js in the `dist/` directory for use in a browser application.

+## Building a custom markdown-js

+By default, you will get the Gruber and Maruku dialects included when you run `grunt all`.
+However, you can create a custom build using the following syntax if you don't want to include Maruku support.

+    $ grunt "custom:-dialects/maruku"

 ## Running tests

 To run the tests under node you will need tap installed (it's listed as a